AdrianVollmer/PowerHub/docs/troubleshooting.md

 from/to.

-Note that you don't have to restart PowerHub each time you make changes to one of the template files if you run PowerHub in debug mode.
+Note that you don't have to restart PowerHub each time you make changes to one of the template files.
 The files that you are going to want to modify are probably in `~/.local/lib/python3.*/site-packages/powerhub/templates`, if you installed it as recommended.
 I'd start with `stage1.ps1`.

 Personally, when developing I perform an editable install from the git repository, i.e. `pip install -e .` and then just edit the files in the